 Programs We Support

 We support existing and new projects at the Montana Wildlife Center that need financial assistance and contribute as a sponsor, along with the Helena Forest Service, MT Fish, Wildlife & Parks and the Discovery Foundation, to the Helena elementary school "Adopt-A-Species" Program.
-Through your donations we are also able to maintain a spay/neuter voucher program and an emergency veterinary care fund to assist low-income pet owners.
+Through your donations we are also able to maintain a spay/neuter voucher program.
 Your donations my be designated to specific programs or to our general fund which supports as needs exist and our Small Grants Program.
 All FFA projects and grants are highlighted in our Annual Report Newsletter.

 One challenge facing Montana is the growing number of orphaned and injured animals resulting from increased pressures on wildlife and habitat.
 For many years, wild animals from across the state were brought to the shelter on Custer Avenue in Helena.